 Quite apart from these issues of principle, the requirement to estimate a change of fares since 2005/6 also raises many practical problems and creates substantial and unnecessary scope for TCA-operator conflict.
-TCAs seeking to apply the Guidance in, for example 2014-15, need to be able to make consistent, like-for-like comparisons between fares that are nine years apart.
+TCAs seeking to apply the Guidance in, for example 2015-16, need to be able to make consistent, like-for-like comparisons between fares that are ten years apart.
 As feared when this methodology was introduced by DfT, debate between operators and TCAs about how to appropriately measure the change of fares from 2005/6 has been one of the biggest continuing sources of contention since the “new” Guidance was introduced.

 The Guidance recognises that satisfactory estimates of the change in fares from 2005/6 for individual operators may not be readily available, and suggests as alternatives either TCA-wide estimates (in other words, estimates averaged in some way over all operators in the TCA), or alternatively using the National Bus Fares Index which DfT publishes.
-But the preferred option is to use data that enables the 2005/6 fare charged by an individual operator to be compared with that charged in the reimbursement period.
+But the DfT’s preferred option is to use data that enables the 2005/6 fare charged by an individual operator to be compared with that charged by the same operator in the reimbursement period.
 Doing so is particularly difficult and raises a number of questions.

 What average fare?
 The Guidance says that TCAs can estimate “the fare that concessionary passengers would have paid in the absence of a concessionary fare scheme in 2005/6”, in other words the average fare forgone.
 But it also acknowledges that the methodology for estimating the average fare forgone in 2005/6 may not be the same as in the current period – indeed, this is highly likely since the current recommended method was only made available in 2010.
 Many TCAs would not have made allowance for discount factors in 2005/6, whereas they will do so if they follow current recommendations.
 If, with hindsight, the historic average fare forgone should have made more allowance for discount fares than it did, should the comparison be with the 2005/6 value after making a retrospective adjustment?
 Whatever approach is adopted is likely to provide an unsatisfactory basis for comparisons between 2005/6 and the present.

 How to accommodate changes in individual operator service patterns?
 The likelihood of significant changes in service patterns since 2005/6 was strong even in 2010, and will be a much more common problem today.
-Second best approaches such as references to TCA-wide or national data seem unavoidable where radical changes have taken place, such as substantial expansion or contraction of services.
+Second best approaches such as references to TCA-wide or national data seem unavoidable where radical changes have taken place, for example substantial expansion or contraction of services.
 But reference to these external data sources will inevitably increase the likelihood that the estimate of the reimbursement factor is not appropriate for the individual operator and the fares it currently charges.

 What to measure?
-As is evident from the discussion in Section 3 of the estimation of the average fare forgone, there are a number of ways in which an average fare can be calculated, even if the potential use of discounted fares is ignored.
+As is evident from the discussion in the previous Section, there are a number of ways in which an average fare can be calculated, even if the potential use of discounted fares is ignored.
 For PTEs, the most readily available data on fares will often relate to the cash fare scale, which might have been supplied by operators as a standard fare scale, or in the form of fare tables.
 In some instances, an effective operator average fare scale can be constructed from survey data.
 In conjunction with the survey data, this information then provides the potential for estimating the average cash fare that would have been paid by different groups of passengers.
 But there is a large range of possible groups for which an equally plausible calculation could be carried out, including:

 actual commercial cash paying passengers